What kind of lung function tests are there and what do they involve?

 Whole-body plethysmography (also called body plethysmography) can deliver more exact results and additional information.
 This test is usually only done by a lung specialist (pulmonologist).

 It involves sitting in an airtight chamber and breathing in and out of a mouthpiece, like in the spirometry test.
 When you breathe in and out your chest moves up and down, causing the pressure inside of the chamber to change.
 The changes in pressure are used to determine the amount of air you inhale and exhale, and also the amount of air that stays in your lungs (residual volume).
 Even when you exhale as hard as you can, a small amount of air remains in your lungs.
-Airway is also measured.
-This goes up if the path through the is narrowed, for instance by or .
+Airway resistance is also measured.
+This goes up if the path through the bronchi is narrowed, for instance by asthma or COPD.

 You don't need to breathe as hard as you can for this measurement.
 Normal, calm breathing is enough.
 This procedure takes a few minutes and is slightly more elaborate than spirometry.
 Since the measurements rely less on the active participation of the person being examined, it is suitable for young children too.